 Critical to the stability and maneuverability of a vehicle, the wheelbase is the distance from the rear axle to the front axle of the tow vehicle.
 Simply put, the longer the wheelbase, the more powerful the tow vehicle.
 The more this distance, the less likely are the chances of the tongue weight of the horse trailer pushing down behind the rear axle will cause the front to be lifted, developing a teeter-totter effect.
 Also, the more the wheelbase, the more control you may have of the rig, and the better it will track.

-Many of the pickup trucks come with rear-wheel drive, as do the SUVs.
+Many of the pickup trucks for horse come with rear-wheel drive, as do the SUVs.
 This design directs the engine’s power toward the axle that’s bearing the burden when carrying heavy cargo or towing.
 However, many midsize and smaller SUVs, do come with front-wheel driveway but provides less control over the rear of the vehicle, which can be critical for towing.
 When a trailer is connected to a front-wheel-drive vehicle, the majority of the burden is placed on the wheels that are usually less powerful.

 One primary difference between the SUVs and trucks and their smaller counterparts is the design of the chassis.
 Chassis is the framework that mounts all the other systems and supplies the structural strength of a motor vehicle.